 mdurik@newalbanyohio.org; voicemail: 614-939-4022

-Mike has enjoyed living in New Albany since 1993 and is the parent of two adult children.
+Mike has enjoyed living in New Albany since 1993 and has two adult children plus two grandchildren.

 A graduate of the University of Toledo, Mike received a Bachelor of Business Administration degree with a major in human resources and a Master of Business Administration in finance.
-Following a successful career as a corporate executive with a global organization, he is currently employed at The Ohio State University Fisher College of Business.
+Following a successful career as a corporate executive with two global organizations, he is currently employedpart-time at The Ohio State University Fisher College of Business.

-Mike believes it is important that we continue our commercial development in order to ease the economic burden on our residents and enable us to provide exceptional programs and services.
+Mike believes it is important that we continue to carefully manage our significant commercial development in order to ease the economic burden on our residents and enable us to provide exceptional programs and services.
+He also believes it is important that we work closely with the school administration and their needs as we manage future residential development.
 His desire to serve on council stems from an appreciation of the community spirit of New Albany where residents are actively involved in contributing thoughtful ideas and time to make this the best place to live.

 Chip Fellows